-D. NOTIFICATION OF CHARGES
+C. NOTIFICATION OF CHARGES

-An accused student will receive written notification of alleged violations of the Code of Non-Academic Conduct.
+The respondent will receive written notification of alleged violations of the Code of Non-Academic Conduct.
 The student must respond to the notice of charges within the time frame outlined in the notification.
 Please note that the University's primary means of communicating with students is through their Wesleyan e-mail accounts.
 Students are responsible for reading and responding to e-mail from university officials.

-E. ADJUDICATION PROCEDURES
+D.ADJUDICATION PROCEDURES